haripatel07/MachineLearningProjects/HandwritingClassificationusingMSINT/README.md

 ## Features
 - Uses the **MNIST dataset** for handwritten digit recognition.
 - Implements a **binary classifier** for distinguishing a selected digit.
-- Trains and evaluates a machine learning model.
+- Trains and evaluates **RandomForestClassifier** and Multiclass Classification
 - Includes exploratory data analysis (EDA) for understanding the dataset.

 ## Requirements